PrefectHQ/prefect/docs/guides/deployment/daemonize.md

 Run your deployment from UI and check out the logs on the **Flow Runs** page.

-You can check that your daemonized Prefect worker or serve process is running and see the Prefect logs with `systemctl status my-prefect-service`.
+You can see if your daemonized Prefect worker or serve process is running and see the Prefect logs with `systemctl status my-prefect-service`.

 That's it!
 You now have a systemd service that starts when your system boots, and will restart if it ever crashes.